agiroadinda/agiroadinda/README.md

 ---

-Backend engineer focused on systems that handle money, make autonomous decisions, and run without being watched — trading engines, game backends, geolocation platforms, data pipelines, and bots.
-Most of my work is for clients across Kenya, the UK, and the US.
+Backend engineer focused on systems that handle money, make autonomous decisions, and run without being watched - trading engines, game backends, geolocation platforms, data pipelines, and bots.
+Most of my work is for clients across Africa, the Europe, and the US.

 ---